Why You’ll Love this Orange Cauliflower Recipe

 • 1/4 cup soy sauce or coconut aminos

-• 3 teaspoon tapioca starch or arrowroot powder
+• 1 Tablespoon tapioca starch or arrowroot powder

 Instructions

-• Preheat oven to 350°F and line a large baking sheet with silpat mat or parchment paper.
-Set aside.
+• Prep oven: Preheat oven to 350°F and line a large baking sheet with silpat mat or parchment paper.

-• To a large mixing bowl, add the almond flour, tapioca flour, garlic powder and salt and whisk gently.
-Add the dairy free milk and whisk until combined, creating a batter consistency.
+• Make the batter (3 min): Whisk together the almond flour, tapioca flour, garlic powder and salt in a medium bowl.
+Add the milk and whisk until combined, creating a batter consistency.

-• Dip each cauliflower floret into the batter, turning until it’s completely coated then place them on the prepared baking sheet.
+• Dip & bake (30 min): Dip each cauliflower floret into the batter, turning until it’s completely coated then place them on the prepared baking sheet.
 Bake for 20 minutes, remove and turn gently then bake for another 15 minutes until batter is cooked and golden brown.

-• When the cauliflower wings are done, stir gently to coat each wing with sauce, being careful not to remove the breading from the wings.
-Dump back onto the same baking sheet and spread out evenly then bake for another 15 minutes to absorb all the sauce.
+• Toss in sauce & bake again (20 min): When the cauliflower is done, add them to the suace and gently turn to coat, being careful not to remove the breading.
+Arrange back on the baking sheet and bake for another 15 minutes, until the sauce bubbling and sticky.
 Serve with sesame seeds, orange zest and green onion if desired.

 Last step!
 If you make this, please leave a review letting us know how it was!